Anushka-Btech/Sentimental.ai--Code-Reviewer/Sentimental.ai/README.md

 # Sentimental.ai

 **AI code reviews with memory.**
-Tagline: *Every codebase has standards.
+*Every codebase has standards.
 Every team has habits.
 Sentimental.ai remembers both.*

 Built for the **Vectorize Hindsight Hackathon**.